- The Washington Times - Wednesday, September 17, 2025

 “Coerced and forced abortions are already happening,” Melanie Israel, a visiting fellow at the conservative Heritage Foundation, said in her Sept.
 2 report, “Abortion Pills, Coercion, and Abuse.”
 “And every time safety protocols are degraded, it becomes easier for an unsupportive partner, abuser, or trafficker to harm women, girls, and unborn children.”

-Ms. Israel’s newly updated database lists 17 incidents since 2015 in which third parties, usually men, were accused of surreptitiously giving the pills to pregnant women without their knowledge or strong-arming them into taking the drugs.
+Ms. Israel’s newly updated database lists 17 incidents since 2015 in which third parties, usually men, were accused of giving the pills to pregnant women without their knowledge or strong-arming them into taking the drugs.

 The baby survived but was born 10 weeks early and has developmental delays.

-The agency’s initial approval of mifepristone, one of two drugs in the abortion-pill protocol, in 2000 required women to have three in-person medical visits and obtain the pills at a clinic or hospital.
+The agency’s initial approval of mifepristone, one of two drugs in the abortion pill protocol, in 2000 required women to have three in-person medical visits and obtain the pills at a clinic or hospital.

 State legislatures are taking note.
 Last year, Louisiana Gov. Jeff Landry, a Republican, signed first-of-its-kind legislation classifying mifepristone and misoprostol as controlled and dangerous substances.